Sandsforthey History, Family Crest & Coats of Arms

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Sandsforthey include Sandford, Sandiford, Samford, Sanford and others.

 Early Notables of the Sandsforthey family (pre 1700)

-, 2nd Governor of...
-Another 81 words (6 lines of text) are included under the topic Early Sandsforthey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) are included under the topic Early Sandsforthey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sandsforthey family to Ireland